ryan7984/Project-2/README.md

  # Project 2: Rock, Paper, Scissors game

-Rock, Paper Scissors is a one page website where the user can play against the computer at a game of rock, Paper, Scissors The rules of the game are rock beats scissors, scissors beats paper and paper beats rock. the score is available for the user to see in real time.
+Rock, Paper Scissors is a one page website where the user can play against the computer at a game of rock, Paper, Scissors The rules of the game are rock beats scissors, scissors beats paper and paper beats rock.
+The user makes a choice between rock paper scissors and computer also makes a choice at random and the score is available for the user to see in real time.